Governance & Policies

 Meet the Governors

-Julie Dougill - Chair of Governors
+Julie Dougill - Chair of Governors & Safeguarding Link Governor

 Julie is an Independent Education consultant having previously worked in school improvement for 13 years in a local authority with strategic responsibility for Leadership Development and Governor Services.
-Prior to this Julie taught in both secondary schools and in Further Education: at a Sixth Form College in Brighton where she was a member of the Senior Leadership Team.
+Prior to this Julie taught in both secondary schools and in Further Education at a Sixth Form College in Brighton where she was a member of the Senior Leadership Team.

 She has experience of teaching on a range of both vocational and academic programmes.
 Throughout her career in education she has served on a range of school governing boards developing a wide skillset.
 Julie is passionate about governance and has provided support to Boards and senior management teams in areas such as board effectiveness, preparing for inspections and development of strategic plans.

-Julie became Chair of the Board in July 2020.
+Julie became Chair of Corporation in July 2020.
 She completed her degree in History at the University of Sussex and then went on to complete a PGCE at Homerton College, Cambridge followed by a MA in Education at the University of Sussex.
-Julie is also a member of the Search and Governance Committee, Finance Task and Finish group and Remuneration Committee.
-Julie brings her enthusiasm for the FE sector, land-based provision and education together in her role at Plumpton.
+She is also a member of the Search and Governance Committee, Finance Committee, Remuneration Committee and the Quality Group.
+Julie is the Corporation link governor for Safeguarding.

 Paul Layzell - Vice Chair of Governors